USB Expansion Hub: Your Ultimate Connectivity Guide

 Step 2: Consider Power Delivery (PD)

 If you’re using a modern laptop that charges via USB-C, look for a hub with USB-C Power Delivery (PD).
 This feature allows the hub to pass power from your laptop’s charger through the hub and into your computer.
 This means you can charge your laptop and use all the hub’s ports simultaneously, all through a single USB-C connection.
-It’s a game-changer for maintaining a one-cable setup.
+It’s a major upgrade for maintaining a one-cable setup.

 Step 3: Check the Speed